chaitanya2692/my-homelab/README.md

 ### 3. Storage

+- Storage is managed using a StorageClass named `cluster-storage` with no provisioner
-- Persistent storage is provided using hostPath volumes, mapping to the `/opt/htpc` directory on the host system.
+- Three PersistentVolumes are defined, mapping to host directories:
-- Each application has its own subdirectory within this storage, ensuring data persistence and separation:
-  - Transmission: /opt/htpc/transmission
-  - Sonarr: /opt/htpc/sonarr
-  - Radarr: /opt/htpc/radarr
-  - Jackett: /opt/htpc/jackett
-  - Bazarr: /opt/htpc/bazarr
-  - Jellyfin: /opt/htpc/jellyfin
-- Shared directories are used for downloads and media:
-  - Downloads: /opt/htpc/downloads
-  - TV Shows: /opt/htpc/media/tv
-  - Movies: /opt/htpc/media/movies
+  - `htpc-pv`: 500GB for media apps, mounted at `/opt/cluster/htpc`
+  - `infra-pv`: 100GB for infrastructure, mounted at `/opt/cluster/infra`
+  - `utils-pv`: 200GB for utility apps, mounted at `/opt/cluster/utils`
+- Corresponding PersistentVolumeClaims are defined in each namespace:
+  - `htpc-pvc` in htpc namespace
+  - `infra-pvc` in infra namespace
+  - `utils-pvc` in utils namespace
-- Volume mounts are configured in each deployment to map these directories to the appropriate locations within containers.
+- Volume mounts are configured in each deployment to map these directories appropriately
-- A PersistentVolumeClaim named "local-path-pvc" is defined, using the "local-path" storage class, for potential use by applications requiring dynamic provisioning.

 ### 4. Media Management Workflow